prismyland/prismy/readme.md

 - Very small (No Expressjs, the only deps are micro and tslib)
 - Takes advantage of the asynchronous nature of Javascript with full support for async / await
-- Simple and easy argument injection for handlers (Inpsired by Reselect)
+- Simple and easy argument injection for handlers (Inspired by ReselectJS)
   - Completely **TYPE-SAFE**
   - No more complicated classes / decorators, only simple functions
   - Highly testable (Request handlers can be tested without mocking request or sending actual http requests)